 I chose this pack because I really like how simple and light weight the pack is.
+Your pack is the the most important part of your backpacking gear setup.
 It weighs less than 3 lbs, 2.7 to be exact.
 It is a top fill pack with a lid that goes over the top. too small pockets on the lid and you can also take it off if your not using it.
 I do not have the new red one, I use the older green one, but they are pretty much the same.

 It has two mesh stretchy water bottle holders on the sides.
 A large mesh pocket on the outside covering most of the back.
 The portion of the pack that goes up against your back is mesh and raised from the pack itself creating airspace when you’re wearing it on your back, keeping your back dry.
 It also has since straps that wrap the sides of the pack, and once its loaded you can cinch the pack down to to reduce bulkiness.